 - a.
-ARAC will undertake only tasks assigned to it by FAA. - b.
+ARAC will undertake only tasks assigned to it by the FAA. - b.
 ARAC will provide the FAA direct, first-hand information, advice, and recommendations by meeting and exchanging ideas on the tasks assigned. - c.
 Respond to ad-hoc informational requests from FAA. - 5.
-Agency or Federal Officer Receiving the Advisory Committee's Advice/Recommendations.
+Agency or Official to Whom the Committee Reports.
 The committee shall report to the Secretary of Transportation through the FAA Administrator. - 6.
 Support.
 The FAA's Office of Rulemaking will provide support services for ARAC, including maintaining committee records. - Estimated Annual Operating Costs and Staff Years.
-The estimated annual operating cost (including pro rata share of salaries, benefits, and travel cost of DOT employees) is \$302,000.
-ARAC will require the support of approximately 2.10 full-time equivalent employees per year.
+The estimated annual operating cost (including pro rata share of salaries, benefits, and travel cost of DOT employees) is \$315,000.
+ARAC will require the support of approximately 3.8 full-time equivalent employees per year.